purplesyringa/site/blog/webp-the-webpage-compression-format/index.md

 With that said, let's return to quote-unquote practical applications.

-Decoding the WebP would be quite simple if Canvas API provided a reliable way to read pixels.
-It doesn't, for anti-fingerprinting reasons, so we have to resort to ugly WebGL hacks:
+Decoding the WebP is quite simple via the Canvas API:

 ```html
 <script type="module">